When an employer requires an AccessNI check

-For disclosure applications submitted through registered or responsible bodies using the online application process, AccessNI will update the case tracking service that both you and your employer can see.
+For online disclosure applications submitted through registered or responsible bodies, AccessNI will update the case tracking service that you and your employer can see.

-For disclosure applications submitted on paper, your employer will not know when the certificate has issued.
-You should tell your employer when you receive the certificate.
+For disclosure applications on paper, your employer won't know when you get the certificate.
+You should tell your employer when you have the certificate.